knetikcloud/knetikcloud-java-client/docs/CategoriesApi.md

 <a name="getCategories"></a>
 # **getCategories**
-> PageResourceCategoryResource getCategories(filterSearch, filterActive, size, page, order)
+> PageResourceCategoryResource getCategories(filterSearch, filterActive, filterTemplate, size, page, order)

 List and search categories with optional filters